satyaki4/satyaki4.github.io/_pages/about.md

   - /about.html
 ---

-I am a visiting Assistant Professor of Economics at Elon University.
-I recently received my Ph.D. from the Department of Economics, University of North Carolina at Greensboro.
+I am a postdoc at Università Cattolica del Sacro Cuore, Milano.
+I work on the econ of innovation.

 Click [**here**](https://satyaki4.github.io/files/satyaki_CV.pdf) for my CV.